cfengine/documentation/guide/latest-release/known-issues.markdown

 Software inventory is not out-of-the-box for reporing from the hub on Windows platforms.
 In order to add it, please contact support for a custom policy.

+### Call collect does not scale ###

+A default configuration of call collect (client initiated reporting) does not scale above 50-100 hosts in 3.6 due to clients waiting too long to deliver the reports which fills up the queue.
+As a workaround, collect_window can be increased to get proporional scale increase; e.g. increasing to 20 from the default of 10 will double the scale.

+If you have this issue in 3.6, please increase collect_window and upgrade to 3.6.5 or later which improves stability of clients when they do not regularly get reports collected.

+This issue is fixed in 3.7, where call collect scales to thousands of hosts with default configuration.